bryancquach/data_analysis_project_template/README.md

-# Omics data analysis project repository template
+# Data analysis project repository template

-This template repository provides an organizational structure for more quickly setting up projects focused on the analysis of omics data.
-The directory structure accomodates projects that focus mainly on using semi-processed omics data (e.g., transcript quantifications derived from RNA-seq reads) as opposed to starting from raw data from omics assays, though the latter is still feasible.
+This template repository provides an organizational structure for more quickly setting up data analysis projects.
+The directory structure was designed with a particular focus on starting with semi-processed omics data (e.g., transcript quantifications derived from RNA-seq reads) as opposed to starting from raw data from omics assays, though the latter is still feasible.
 This README should be replaced by `README_template.md` for new repositories created from this template repository.

+# Is this template right for your project?

+This repo template is most helpful for projects that have the following characteristcs:
+* Reproducibility being a key requirement and priority.
+* Cross-platform compatibility (e.g., doing project work across local machines, an on-premise server, and cloud environments).
+* Complex data processing and analyses that can be divided into multiple tasks.
+* Data processing or analysis tasks that may require implementing multiple iterations due to exploration of parameter choices or methods.
+* Contributors needing to work simultaneously on independent components of the data processing and analysis workflow.
+* Dynamic teams where an individual may only be brought on to contribute to a subset of tasks and onboarding/offboarding is common.

+# Directory structure

 ```
 # Directory tree